-It’s the beginning of a new year, and it’s tempting to get back into daily routines instead of following through with last year’s resolutions.
-As I receive requests for workshop designs that shall help teams align, define or agree on their goals and how to achieve them, I often wonder whether a workshop was what the group needed.
-As it seems, many forget that a workshop is not the only format to consider.
-This article aims to help you identify whether a workshop is the most effective tool given your needs and resources.
+It’s the beginning of a new year.
+It’s tempting to get back into daily routines instead of following through with last year’s resolutions.
+It is the time of year when I receive requests for workshop designs to help teams align, define or agree on their goals.
+Before anything else, I ask whether they actually need one.
+A workshop is not the only format to consider.
+This article aims to help you identify the most effective tool given your needs and resources.

 Workshop – A definition

 Before getting into details, it makes sense to align our understanding of what a “workshop” is.
-In general, a workshop fits into one of three definitions.
-A workshop may be:
+In general, it fits into one of three definitions:

 … a meeting of people to discuss and perform practical work in a subject (Cambridge)

 … a usually brief intensive educational program for a relatively small group of people that focuses especially on techniques and skills in a particular field (Merriam-Webstar)

 … a room or building in which goods are manufactured or repaired (Google)

 The following graphic simplistically decomposes the concept.
 I also like to distinguish between “team building” and “brainstorming” when it comes to “discuss and perform practical work” in the context of business working sessions:

 In the following, I use the term “workshop” to describe a working session in a business context where groups of people exchange ideas to solve issues that are directly related to their work.
 This definition related to the section “brainstorming” in the graphic above.
 Workshops, therefore, have a particular purpose, for example: solving difficult problems, improving processes, developing new designs, or providing a shared understanding of a complex issue.